 - It spreads easily from person to person.

 - It causes respiratory symptoms that can, in some people, become severe or result in death.

 - There is no vaccine to prevent it.

 As the virus has reached community spread status in Ohio, your risk of infection increases.
-But the CDC says most Americans still have a low risk of exposure and infection, even in communities where cases have been reported.
+While most cases are mild, there are certain groups of people who are at a higher risk of developing severe illness from COVID-19.

 The CDC has developed guidance to help in the risk assessment and management of people with potential exposures to COVID-19.

 Being low risk doesn’t mean you shouldn’t take precautions, though.
 Like with the flu, which is very active this time of year, people over 60 and those with health conditions like hypertension, diabetes, heart disease, chronic respiratory disease and cancer are more likely to experience severe symptoms if they become infected.
 According to a study conducted in February by the World Health Organization, the highest mortality rate was among people 80 years or older.
 The state of Ohio has seen cases ranging in age from less than a year old to 106 years old.

 Many of the steps you can take to prevent the flu work for the new coronavirus as well.
 Like the flu, it’s believed to be spread by respiratory droplets from sneezing and coughing, and may be transferrable to surfaces and objects.

 - Avoiding close contact with people who are sick.

 - Avoiding touching your eyes, nose and mouth with unwashed hands.